awsdocs/aws-elemental-mediastore-user-guide/doc_source/tagging.md

 + Identify and organize your AWS resources\.
 Many AWS services support tagging, so you can assign the same tag to resources from different services to indicate that the resources are related\.
 For example, you could assign the same tag to an AWS Elemental MediaStore *container* that you assign to an AWS Elemental MediaLive input\.
 + Track your AWS costs\.
 You activate these tags on the AWS Billing and Cost Management dashboard\.
 AWS uses the tags to categorize your costs and deliver a monthly cost allocation report to you\.
 For more information, see [Use Cost Allocation Tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html) in the [AWS Billing and Cost Management User Guide](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/)\.

-For tips on using tags, see the [AWS Tagging Strategies](https://aws.amazon.com/answers/account-management/aws-tagging-strategies/) post on the *AWS Answers* blog\.

 The following sections provide more information about tags for AWS Elemental MediaStore\.

 ## Supported Resources in AWS Elemental MediaStore<a name="supported-resources"></a>